massacresIV/PF1EE/docs/srd/classes/core/cleric/cleric.md

 :::info[Changes]
 Now gains Heavy Armor Proficiency as they did back in 3.5
 :::
-## Aura (Ex)
-A Cleric of a chaotic, evil, good, or lawful deity has a particularly powerful aura corresponding to the deity's alignment (see the detect evil spell for details).

 ## Cleric Spellcasting
 **Divine Spells:** A Cleric casts divine spells, which are drawn from the Cleric spell list.